a2z2k26/bumba-voice/docs/SOCIAL_MEDIA_SUMMARY.md

 ### For GitHub:
 ```
 ⭐ Star the repo if you find this useful!
-🔧 Try it: pip install chatta-voice-mode
+🔧 Try it: pip install bumba-voice-mode
 📖 Read the case study: docs/CASE_STUDY.md
 🎨 See architecture: docs/ARCHITECTURE_DIAGRAMS.md
 💬 Questions?
 Open an issue or discussion